We offer apprenticeships in a number of areas, offering paid work while you gain an industry recognised trade qualification.

 It depends on how many the business requires operationally, however we have a commitment to take on 10 apprentices every year.
 That being said, 2014 marked our largest intake ever, with a total of 49 Apprentices and Trainees coming on board.

 We offer four types of apprenticeship.
 They are:

 - Powerline Worker – responsible for constructing and maintaining overhead and underground electrical lines and structures.

 - Electrical Fitter – responsible for constructing and maintaining electrical substations .

 - Meter Technician – responsible for installation, maintenance and testing of energy metering and associated communication equipment.

 - Underground Cable Jointer – responsible for installing and maintaining cables in underground pipes and trenches and terminating cables on electrical equipment.

 You’ll learn specific industry knowledge, plus we’ll also teach you about workplace safety and working as part of a team.

-When you’ve completed your apprenticeship, you’ll have transferrable skills across the industry, plus a trade-based qualification.
+When you’ve completed your apprenticeship, you’ll have transferable skills across the industry, plus a trade-based qualification.

 You get paid while you learn, plus you’ll be starting a career with Victoria’s largest electricity distributor.
-So, you’ll be trained by the best as you work towards a recognised qualification.
+You’ll also be trained by the best as you work towards a recognised qualification.